YowSiaoKang/tp/docs/UserGuide.md

 ### Editing a volunteer : `edit`

-Looks like someone changed their information, quick don't let the boss find out :fearful:.
-Use this to edit an existing volunteer in the volunteer contacts.
+Looks like someone changed their information, did they finally admit their phone number isn’t ‘12345678’? :relieved: Use this to edit an existing volunteer in the volunteer contacts.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/AVAILABILITY]… [t/TAG]…​`
 - Edits the volunteer at the specified `INDEX`.
 The index refers to the index number shown in the displayed volunteer list.
 The index **must be a positive integer** 1, 2, 3, …​